 Fishing for Elephants

-It all started with a challenge.
-In 2015, I wrote a guest blog for Lori Putnam that was called “Bring something to the table”, it was pretty well received.
+In 2015, I wrote a guest blog for Lori Putnam titled “Bring something to the table”, it was pretty well received.
 Perhaps because it is something that I believe in, a message at the core of everything I’ve taught since 1990.
 And at the end of the post there were the comments.
 One in particular was from a gallery owner who said, “You should write a book”.
 So I did.

 In the nearly 30 years of my teaching and workshop instruction I have witnessed the same patterns over and over again in the students.
 People were afraid to take chances, unsure about exploration, living on assumptions based on what others had told them was the "correct" way to do something.
 What started as a challenge became a mission for me, a purpose borne out of a lifetime of problem solving and ideating.
 I want everyone to have these skills.
 And they can be learned.